WaRRatic/COMP353_Project/README.md

 entering the required details such as the name and appropriate ID of an existing member or by being introduced to the system by an existing member.
 Only public information is visible to other non-members.
 Privilege can be either administrator, senior or junior.
-A member with an administrator privilege has the full power on all services such as creation, deletion, editing of all members and groups.
+A member with an administrator privilege has full power over all services such as the creation, deletion, and editing of all members and groups.
 The administrator could also post public items (accessible to the world).
 A member can post new items and specify which of his groups can access the post and who in each group can comment on it or add content to the post.
 An item could also be accessible to any